 A friend invited Harpin to shadow her at her nursing job at St. Joseph’s Home for Children, a Minneapolis-based program that offers shelter, mental health care and residential treatment for at-risk and foster care children.
 “I knew right away that my calling was to work with kids who were so severely vulnerable but very resilient and still have plenty of hope for a healthy future.”

 Harpin, an assistant professor in the College of Nursing since fall 2011, worked for 12 years as a St. Joe’s intake nurse for children entering child protective services, staying on part time during his masters’ and PhD studies at the University of Minnesota.
-“I saw a lot of kids grow up in the system, coming into are care with abuse, trauma and serious illness.
+“I saw a lot of kids grow up in the system, coming into our care with abuse, trauma and serious illness.
 Some healed and matured into strong adults; some weren’t so lucky,” Harpin said.
 “I grew more and learned more from having known them than I ever could have anticipated.”

 Because he was working in the clinical setting while he was doing his advanced degrees, Harpin was able to put everything he learned to work immediately to his clinical practice, and vice versa.
 “It was quite the learning lab.
 I didn’t just apply how I delivered care to kids.
 I had grad school projects that contributed directly to my work to build programs, design health education classes, consult on county and state level advisory boards, and work with systems-level policy.”